What We Want + What We Ask For

 Instead, the client presumed that they didn’t need to do the work, that running the business was the work itself and “that’s why I hired you”.

 The truth is, they did hire us to help them.
-But without their investment of time and insight, the project struggled.
+But without their investment of time and effort, the project struggled.
 We facilitate change.
 We don’t manufacture miracles.
 Sure a technical tip here and a best practice there can help.
 But what we are really doing is drawing the answers out and presenting it back in a way that you can identify with it.

 In the end - we put in extra time to cover gaps left by the client.
 We forged ahead with some additional market research and offered up case studies as examples.